 Assigning assessments on Albert is the best way for teachers to help students prepare for the actual AP testing environment and gauge how their students are progressing across all aspects of the subject.
 Each assessment has been crafted at Albert to closely resemble the breadth and format of questions that is found on the AP.

 Note: each assessment has a Free Response section.
 Students cannot input answers for these questions within Albert.
 They will need to write their responses to these questions on paper and submit them to you for grading.

 To assign an assessment, follow these steps:

 1. Navigate to the course library.
-Courses that include an assessment will have a paper icon in the top right corner.
 Select the course that you'd like to assign an assessment in.

 2. Click on the Assessments tab in the navigation bar directly beneath the course name and description.

 3. Click “View Assessment” on the assessment you'd like to assign.
 Clicking this will take you to the assessment details page.
 Each assessment is comprised of sections (e.g. Multiple Choice or Free Response) that can be accessed from this page.

 4. To view the questions in any section before assigning the assessment, click on the section in the assessment details.
 To get back to the assessment details view from the question list view, click the View assessment Details button at the top of the question list.

 5. To assign the assessment, click the “Assign assessment” button in the top right corner of the page.

 6. Choose which of your classes should receive the assessment and then click Next.
 To assign the assessment to individual students within a class, click on the arrows next to the class names.
 If you want students you add to the class in the future to also receive the assessment, toggle "Assign to future enrollees" on.